 A fowl is a mature female.
 It is quite flavorful but less tender than a fryer/roaster.
 The breastbone has no flexibility.
 The age of the fowl is over 7 months and will weight 1kg (2lb) and over.
 The best cooking method for a fowl is to stew or braise.

-A goose gontains only dark meat and has very fatty skin.
+A goose contains only dark meat and has very fatty skin.
 It is usually roasted at high temperatures to render the fat.
-Roasted goose is popular at holidays and is often served with an acidic fruit-based sauce to off-set the fattiness.
+Not as popular today as it was in the past, it is still used in some households an in some restaurants.

 It has both light and dark meat and a relatively small amount of fat.
 Younger turkeys are much more economical and can be prepared in almost any manner.
 Best cooking methods for the typical young turkey is roast or cut into cutlets and sauteed or pan-fried.

 Poultry is highly perishable and particularly susceptible to salmonella bacteria.
-As such, it is critical that the poultry be stored at the right temperatures.
+As such, it is critical that the poultry is stored at the right temperatures.
 Be sure to store fresh chickens and other small birds on ice or at 0C – 2C (32F – 34F) for up to two days.
 Larger birds can be stored for up to 4 days.
 Freezing poultry is recommended at -17C (0F) or below and should be brought up to temperature gradually and always at cooler-temperature.

-Foie gras is a bit controversial right now due to the manner of which it is harvested from the goose.
+Foie gras is a bit controversial right now due to the manner in which it is harvested from the goose.
 However, it is still an important piece of the culinary arts and is important to know what it is and how to cook it.
 Foie Gras is the enlarged liver of a duck or goose that is considered a delicacy since Roman times.
 Today, it is produced in many parts of the world by methodically fattening the birds by force-feeding them specially prepared corn while limiting their movement and activity.
-Fresh fois gras contains two lobes that must be separated, split and deveined.
+Fresh foie gras contains two lobes that must be separated, split and deveined.
 The better foie gras will be smooth and lighter in color with a more delicate flavor than that of duck.